 The recent single-object-oriented ``outside-in'' view synthesis methods \cite{sitzmann2019deepvoxels,mildenhall2020nerf} typically represent the training targets using uniform voxelization.
-However, immersive VR environments introduce open challenges for such parameterization due to the rapid variation of the egocentric (first-person) viewing (e.g., \Cref{fig:teaser:scene}).
-As a consequence, the neural representation on large virtual environments typically suffer from ghosting artifacts, low resolution, or slow speed (e.g., the white cube and red wall are blurred in \Cref{fig:teaser:latency} and \Cref{fig:teaser:quality}). \paragraph{Egocentric coordinates} To tackle this problem, we are inspired by the recent panorama dis-occlusion methods \cite{Lin:DeepPanorama,Benjamin:2020:RTV,Broxton:immersiveLF} to depict the rapidly varying first-person views with concentric spherical coordinates.
-This representation enables robust rendering at real-time rates and allows for 6DoF interaction to navigate complex immersive environments.
-As visualized in \Cref{fig:notations}, our representation is parameterized with the number of concentric spheres ($\sphereNum$) and their respective radii ($\mathbf{\sphereRadius}=\{\sphereRadius_i\},i\in [1,\sphereNum]$).
-Our network aims at predicting the function $\mlpFunc(\hat{\SpatialPt})\triangleq(r,g,b,d)$ of any position $\mathbf{\hat{\SpatialPt}}({\sphereRadius_{i,i\in[1,\sphereNum]},\theta,\phi})$ on these $\sphereNum$ spherical surfaces.
-Here, $(r,g,b)$ and $d$ are the predicted color and density, respectively.
-We then employ a ray marching through this intermediate function to produce images of specified views.
+However, immersive VR environments introduce unique and open challenges for such parameterization due to the commonly egocentric (first-person) and ``inside-out'' viewing perspective (e.g., \Cref{fig:teaser:scene}).
+As a consequence, the neural representation on large virtual environments typically suffer from ghosting artifacts, low resolution, or slow speed (\Cref{fig:teaser:quality}).

-\paragraph{Training and synthesis} For each scene, we approximate the function $\mlpFunc$ by a multilayer perceptron (MLP) network, similar to \cite{mildenhall2020nerf}.
-The network is composed of $\mlpLayerNum$ fully-connected layers of $\mlpChannelNum$ channels, each using ReLu as the activation function.
-We further determine $\mlpLayerNum$, $\mlpChannelNum$ and $\sphereNum$ via a spatial-temporal optimization in \Cref{sec:method:optimization}.
-Given rays of pixels in an image, the network predicts the colors and densities along these rays on every sphere.
-The ray marching weighted integrates predictions in back-to-front order to obtain actual colors of corresponding pixels.
-Similar to \cite{mildenhall2020nerf}, we apply a trigonometric input encoding and compute the L2-distance between the volume-rendered and mesh-rendered images as the training loss function.
-We discuss the specifics of training data creation and implementations in \Cref{sec:impl}.\nothing{\zh{Considering removing the last sentence.
-I think it is clear that this paragraph is not about details, guess reviewers are not expected to see the details.
-Or we should lead them not to expect details here.}}